bbenchoff/raspi-eMachines/README.md

 ## Decals

 The stickers used on this case are waterslide decals, printed on an Alps dye-sub printer.
 The decal sheet was printed through [Bedlam Creations](https://www.bedlamcreations.com/), at a cost of about $10 for a 75x50mm sheet.
 This decal sheet also includes the graphics for the raspi-SGIIndy case, so if you're making one you might as well make two.
+Unless your printer does white ink, no, you can not make this at home.
+Also, someone should buy me an Alps dye-sub printer.

 The illustrator file for the waterslide graphics are provided in the relevant directory.